Oxford is committed to diversity, equity and inclusion in our organization and the community.

 You’ve acquired a piece of rental property.
-Should you manage it yourself, or find a partner to look after the space for you?
+Should you manage it yourself, or find a partner to look after the business space for you?

 Some landlords prefer to manage their property themselves.
 After all, a property manager usually charges between 8–12% of the monthly rent to manage the space, plus a discovery fee for new tenants.
 That’s no small sum, but it can be worth it if you have multiple spaces to manage, or if you live out of town.

 Furthermore, for that amount of money, there is a lot you can expect from your property manager.
-They will be responsible for maintaining your rental property, collecting rent from tenants, responding to tenant complaints or emergencies, and marketing your space to interested parties.
+They will be responsible for maintaining your rental property, collecting rent from tenants, responding to tenant complaints or emergencies, and marketing your business space for rent to interested parties.
 The most involved partners can take over the day-to-day running of your business, allowing you to enjoy the profits from your investment without having to do most of the management yourself.

 However, finding someone you can trust to manage your business at that level can be difficult.
 If you’ve had a disappointing relationship with a previous property manager, you know the impact they can have on the maintenance of your property, the satisfaction of your tenants, and your own peace of mind.
-As you look for someone to help you with your business, keep an eye out for these key traits of a reliable property management partner.
+As you look for someone to help you with your business, keep an eye out for these key traits of a reliable commercial real estate property management partner.

 They prioritize good communication.